 - Vegetables like spinach and broccoli, sweet potatoes, beans, green peas, pulses and all green leafy vegetables are rich in iron, folic acid and B12.

-- Zucchini this is another very effective food for treating anemia.
+- Zucchini is another very effective food for treating anemia.
 Eat in salads or steam cooked.

 - Tamarind leaves tea is very good for raising hemoglobin.